 "Around the Harbour" is the new Sunday walk

 Copenhagen Harbour is the city's new, large-scale public space.
-This year the Inderhanvsbroen (Inner Harbour Bridge) and Cirkelbroen (Circle Bridge) will close the last gaps in the route around the harbour.
-That means it will be possible to take a Sunday walk around the Harbour, as we already can around the Lakes.
+The Inderhanvsbroen (Inner Harbour Bridge) and Cirkelbroen (Circle Bridge) has closed the last gaps in the route around the harbour.
+That means it is possible to take a Sunday walk around the Harbour.

 So Copenhagen Harbour has at last returned to the city and its citizens.
 A protracted historical development has gradually cleared the harbour of military installations, industry and trade; so today the harbour is primarily a cultural and recreational area with a wealth of untapped potential.
 Passionate enthusiasts, associations, businesses, foundations and the City of Copenhagen are all busy in their attempts to revitalise the harbour by creating new activities, bridges and buildings.

 Pioneering projects such as the harbour swimming baths, the Royal Danish Playhouse and Bryggebroen (the Quay Bridge) have led the way, and right now we are standing on the threshold of a whole new phase in the growth of the city.
 Urban life will extend from Strøget (the pedestrian shopping zone) to include the area around the harbour, thus creating a new, living, breathing waterfront.

 Bridge over inner harbour.
 Illustration: In cooporation between Studio Bednarski and Copenhagen Municipality.